mhvue/googleBooks/README.md

 <p align ="center"><br><img src="./client/src/images/headerImg.png" width="700px"></p>

-Search for a book by entering Title and Author
+Search for a book by entering Title or Author
 <p align ="center"><br><img src="./client/src/images/searchImg.png"></p>

 Results will show the Title, Author, Description, and link to Google books to purchase.
 You can also click Save